filakhtov/gentoo-use-docs/sys-fs/cryptsetup.md

 # sys-fs/cryptsetup

 ### argon2
-Pass the `--enable-libargon2` option to the configure script.
+Pass the `--enable-libargon2` and `--with-luks2-pbkdf=pbkdf2` options to the configure script.
 Use the `libargon2` library to provide an ability to use the Argon2 key derivation function for PBKDF (Password-Based Key Derivation Function) available in LUKS2 header format.

 This flag should only be enabled if there is a need to use Argon2 key derivation algorithm.